 Seventh century onwards, the great Indian civilization gradually declined with the fall of Hindu rulers.
 Islamic civilization flowered, nourished by the wealth of commerce.

-Widespread misunderstanding gave birth to many social evils, caste-conflicts, feudal oppressions and mass poverty.
+Many social evils developed into the system – Widespread misunderstanding gave birth to many social evils, caste-conflicts, feudal oppressions and mass poverty.
 Continuous loot, arson, killings and violence on poor and women developed feeling of insecurity in Hindus, which led them to religious fundamentalism in order to retain their cultural identity.
-While living under an alien political order, whether it was Turks, Mughal, Portuguese or British, ignorant masses blindly followed the dictats of Hindu Priests and all the rituals suggested by them.
+While living under an alien political order, whether it was Turks, Mughal, Portuguese or British, ignorant masses blindly followed the dictates of Hindu Priests and all the rituals suggested by them.
 To Hindus, rigidity in observing the rituals appeared as a shield to retain their cultural identity.
 They rigidly and blindly observed all customs and traditions, which had lost their sanctity in the light of the circumstances of that time.
 It tended to develop many evil practices in the system.